PhD (Physical-Chemistry), Emory University & Temple University

 Ultrafast Sciences: Nanomaterials for photovoltaic and biomedical applications

 - Nanomaterials for photovoltaic applications: Due to their strong interaction with light, nanomaterials are good platform candidates for photovoltaic devices such as solar-cells and photodetectors.
 The conversion efficiency of light into electricity in these devices relies on how efficiently excitons (bound electron-hole pairs) in the nanomaterial are photogenerated and then dissociated through charge transfer to an acceptor.
 Sometimes, the light absorbed by the nanomaterial is not fully consumed for the generation of “useful” excitons, but an important portion of energy is consumed as dissipated heat.
-To understand this mechanism, we incorporate ultrafast spectroscopy to examine different nanomaterials, with a goal of overcoming this problem through designing and tailoring the chemical and physical structure of the nanomaterial.
+To understand this mechanism, we incorporate ultrafast spectroscopy to examine different nanomaterials, with a goal of overcoming this “problem” through designing and tailoring the chemical and physical structure of the nanomaterial.
+Alternatively, we make the “photoinduced heat” useful in other applications.
 To address the inefficiency of exciton dissociation (charge transfer), based on ultrafast spectroscopy investigations, we design hybrid nanomaterials (donor-acceptor composites) with the highest possible efficiency of charge transfer process.

 - “Bromine Substitution Improves Excited-State Dynamics in Mesoporous Mixed Halide Perovskite Films”.
 E. M. Talbert, H. F. Zarick, A. Boulesbaa, N. Soetan, A. A. Puretzky, D. B. Geohegan, and R. Bardhan.
 Nanoscale, 9 (2017), 12005-12013.